-Operating mode Use Types of heating There are several finely tuned types of heating for you to prepare your dishes.
-Dishes → "Dishes" on page 26 Here you can find preprogrammed setting values which are suitable for many dishes.
-Microwave → "Microwave" on page 18 Using the microwave you can cook, heat up or defrost your dishes more quickly.
-Microwave combination → "Microwave" on page 18 Using microwave combination, you can activate a type of heating in addition to the microwave.
-Dry → "Microwave" on page 18 Use after every operation with steam or the microwave.
-Cleaning function \longrightarrow "Cleaning function" on page 20 The cleaning function cleans your oven almost automatically.
-Settings → "Basic settings" on page 17 You can adapt your appliance's basic settings to suit your needs.
+Operating mode Use Types of heating There are several finely tuned types of heating for you to pre- pare your dishes.
+Dishes $\longrightarrow$ "Dishes" on page 35 Here you can find prepro- grammed setting values which are suitable for many dishes.
+Microwave → "Microwave" on page 19 Using the microwave you can cook, heat up or defrost your dishes more quickly.
+Microwave combination → "Microwave" on page 19 Using microwave combination, you can activate a type of heating in addition to the microwave.
+Steam → "Steam" on page 21 For some food, you can achieve better cooking results by using steam-assisted cooking.
+Dry → "Steam" on page 21 → "Microwave" on page 19 Use after every operation with steam or the microwave.
+Descale $\longrightarrow$ "Cleaning function" on page 28 You can use this to remove limes- cale from the evaporator.
+Self-cleaning $\rightarrow$ "Cleaning function" on page 28 The self-cleaning function cleans your oven automatically.
+Settings $\longrightarrow$ "Basic settings" on page 18 You can adapt your appliance's basic settings to suit your needs.